maxux/bogosort/README.md

-# runtime (16 items)
+# Runtime (16 items)

-there is one chance in 20,922,789,888,000 to sort the array on each sort, will i get lucky ?
+There is one chance in 20,922,789,888,000 to sort the array on each sort, will I get lucky ?

 	[waiting new test with corrected algo]